 Get adequate sleep & rest: It is sometimes difficult to sleep at high altitude, try to avoid lying flat on the bed or in a tent.
 Use your backpack as a back rest so that you rest your upper body slightly elevated.

 POTENTIAL INJURIES at HIGH ALTITUDE & PREVENTION

-Understanding the health issues at high altitude, we list the three potential injuries:
+Understanding the health issues at high altitude, we list three important potential injuries:

 1. Altitude Sickness

 As one ascends through the atmosphere, barometric pressure decreases (though the air still contains 21% oxygen) and thus every breath contains fewer and fewer molecules of oxygen.
 One must work harder to obtain oxygen, by breathing faster and deeper.
 The body also adapts (acclimatises) at the molecular level for example by making more red blood cells (to carry more oxygen).

 Mountain medicine recognizes three altitude regions that reflect the lowered amount of oxygen in the atmosphere: